mjstrasser/kotest-html-reporter/README.md

 - `writeJsonReports`: write JSON serialisations of the internal `SpecReport` and `TestReport` data classes.
 May be useful for understanding how HTML Reporter works.

+### Environment variables

+These environment variables affect the generated output.

+* `GIT_COMMIT`: Display the commit identifier of the build that generated the report.
+* `GIT_MESSAGE`: Display the commit message of the build that generated the report.
+* `TIMEZONE`: Display the timestamp using this timezone.
+The specified value is passed to the Java `ZoneId.of()` method.

+This project’s [GitHub Actions build file](.github/workflows/build.yml#L21) shows an example of setting these variables.

 ## Example report

+> Note: this image is slightly out of date.

 ![Example of rendered HTML Report](kotest-html-report-example.gif)